 - Compute the normalized gradient for the heat

 - Solve the Poisson equation to get the actual distance

 One of the great advantages of the heat method is its brilliant simplicity.
 Basically it relies only on solving a sparse linear system what could be done quite efficiently by various linear algebra libraries (I’ve used Eigen for this).
 This makes it possible to compute the geodesic distances from more than one point in pretty much the same computation time, quite contrary to the marching method for example.

 For some related reading:

-K. Crane, C. Weischedel, M. Wardetzky: Geodesics in Heat
+K. Crane, C. Weischedel, M. Wardetzky: The Heat Method for Distance Computation